8 Great Research Opportunities in Mechanical Engineering for High School Students

 Cost/Stipend: No cost.
 Stipend: $4,000 (new participants) | $4,500 (returning participants).
 You can use this stipend to pay for housing, meals, and transport.

-Through the hands-on experience of working on real-world projects, students will get a chance to obtain numerous practical skills and knowledge in the field.
+The Department of Navy annually hosts around 300 interns at one of its 38+ laboratories in the country.
+You will learn about Naval research and technology (such as intelligence and surveillance technology and sensors) under the mentorship of researchers and scientists.
+Through the experience of working on real-world projects, you will obtain numerous practical skills and knowledge in the field.
 If you are interested in mechanical engineering, make sure to confirm which labs offer relevant or related project work.
 Some project areas offered include mechanics, robotics, aerospace engineering, mechanical engineering, programming, materials science, and physical science.

 Location: Princeton University, Princeton, NJ

-Eligibility: U.S. high school students who are at least 16 by June 15, 2024
+Eligibility: U.S. high school students who are at least 16 by June 15

 Application Deadline: Applications usually close in March.